CAP Lab: Emerging Artists in a Community Museum

 Vizcaya founded CAP Lab in 2014 in partnership with the College of Communication, Architecture + The Arts at Florida International University.
 This learning initiative has multiple objectives, among them to further Vizcaya’s commitment to learning by engaging university students, fostering interactions between students and working artists, and further integrating the Contemporary Arts Program (CAP) into the fabric of the museum.
 CAP Lab provides students with real-world experience in the arts by engaging them in the museum’s annual CAP exhibition.
 As part of CAP Lab, a customized syllabus is created for students enrolled in FIU’s Master of Fine Arts (MFA) program in Visual Arts to explore the complex and contextually rich situations that arise when contemporary artists develop site-specific work for a hundred-year-old historic estate.

-As the program continually evolves, this year CAP Lab is co-creating a course with artist Robert Chambers, who is teaching Object Design this fall.
+As the program continually evolves, CAP Lab co-created a course with artist Robert Chambers, who is teaching Object Design this fall.
 Through a pecha kuccha proposal students have conceptualized site-specific projects for exhibition in Vizcaya’s Village.
-Students will use the centennial exhibition, Lost Spaces and Stories of Vizcaya, as a lens to explore materiality, replication, historic and modern fabrication techniques.
-Student projects will be exhibited for a one-night exhibition on December 5, 2016.
+Students used the centennial exhibition, Lost Spaces and Stories of Vizcaya, as a lens to explore materiality, replication, historic and modern fabrication techniques.
+Student projects were on view during a one-night exhibition on December 5, 2016.

 In its second year, Vizcaya co-created another course with Professor Jacek Kolasinski to explore the conceptual and logistical considerations for site-specific performance work, or installations resulting from or based on a performance.
 Participating students were paired with the commissioned artists for the annual CAP exhibition Fantastical Vizcaya and charged to develop case studies for each artist’s project.
 The museum organized classroom and studio visits to connect students with artists, which resulted in rich discussions in artistic practice.
 Based on the individual needs of the artists, students supported installation and preparation, public programs at the museum during Art Basel Miami Beach week and in some cases implementation for the one-night exhibition.